AdobeDocs/experience-manager-xml-documentation-learn.en/help/tutorials/content-architecture/create-global-keys.md

 ---
 # Create global keys

-Use case: Organizations should use keys in cases where they have some resuable and common text, like product name or product pitch, that is used in many places but is prone to change.
-Using keys for such reusable text allows Authors to push an update in multiple places by making the change at a single location i.e. in the key value.
+Organizations should use keys in cases where they have some resuable and common text, like product name or product pitch, that is used in many places but is prone to change.
+Using keys for such reusable text allows you to push an update in multiple places by making the change at a single location, such as in the key value.

-**Step 1**
+## Step 1: Create a global map for storing your keys

-Create a global map for storing your keys.
-Create a map and add the keyref element to it.
+Create a map and add the [!UICONTROL keyref] element to it.

 ```